In-Network Learning: Distributed Training and Inference in Networks: Proposed Solution: In-Network Learning and Inference

 Note that the bandwidth requirement of in-network learning does not depend on the sizes of the NNs used at the various nodes, but does depend on the size of the dataset.
 For comparison, notice that with FL one would require $2NJs$, where $N$ designates the number of (weight- and bias) parameters of a NN at one node.
 For the SL of~\cite{gupta2018distributed}, assuming for simplicity that the NNs $j=1,\hdots,J$ all have the same size $\eta N$, where $\eta \in [0,1]$, SL requires $(2pq+\eta NJ)s$ bits for an entire epoch.

-The bandwidth requirements of the three schemes are summarized and compared in Table~\ref{band_res} for two popular neural networks, VGG16 ($N=138,344,128$ parameters) and ResNet50 ($N=25,636,712$ parameters) and two example datsets, $q =50, 000$ data points and $q=500, 000$ data points.
+The bandwidth requirements of the three schemes are summarized and compared in Table~\ref{band_res} for two popular NNs architectures, VGG16 ($N=138,344,128$ parameters) and ResNet50 ($N=25,636,712$ parameters) and two example datsets, $q =50, 000$ data points and $q=500, 000$ data points.
 The numerical values are set as $J=500$, $p=25088$ and $\eta=0.88$ for ResNet50 and $0.11$ for VGG16.

+Compared to FL and SL, INL has an advantage in that all nodes work jointly also during inference to make a prediction,not just during the training phase.
+As a consequence nodes only need to exchange latent representations, not model parameters, during training.